TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms2/lab5.md

  resolution in the presence of homonyms, and the influence of class hierarchies on resolution.

-For name binding tests, it is not possible to use sorts other than Program.
+Do not use start symbols other than Program.
 {: .notice .notice-warning}

 ### Testing Error Checking